TechnicJelle/BlueMapFilteredEntities/README.md

   toggleable: true  # Optional, default: true
   default-hidden: true  # Optional, default: true
   filters: [
-    # Filters go here
+    # Filters go in here
   ]
 }
 ```
 You might recognise this format from BlueMap's own marker configuration.

+### Filters
+A single filter contains one or multiple properties, between a pair of curly brackes: ` { } `

+The different filters inside a filter-set are combined with OR logic,
+meaning that if any of the filters match, the entity will be matched.\
+_Inside_ each filter, the different conditions are combined with AND logic,
+meaning that all conditions must be met for the filter to match.

-### Entity data you can filter on
+#### Entity data you can filter on
-You can filter based on all kinds of entity data:
 - `type: <string>`: The entity type.
   - Any of these: https://jd.papermc.io/paper/1.20.6/org/bukkit/entity/EntityType.html
   - This string is case-insensitive.